zroe1/neural-network-from-scratch/README.md

 <img width="822" alt="Screenshot 2023-09-10 at 2 23 59 PM" src="https://github.com/zroe1/neural-network-from-scratch/assets/114773939/f67ceb33-5a7a-4c90-b532-3016c3cf0d64">

-I may return to this project at some point to improve model performance, but for the time being, I am taking a break to work on other things.
+For future changes I plan to make see the "Notes on performance" section.
+I will likely return to this project in the next few months but for the time being, I am taking a break to work on other things.

 Thanks for reading.
 Made with ❤️ and C.
 <p align="center"><img width="100%" alt="Screenshot 2023-09-05 at 2 00 32 PM" src="https://github.com/zroe1/neural-network-from-scratch/assets/114773939/e7ec83eb-38ca-4cde-9f18-950832b5bcee"></p>